Winter storms sow more chaos, shut down much of Portland

 "There’s a balance there between crying wolf and also informing people so they can make their own decisions,” Neuman said.

 In Arizona, several interstates and other highways were closed due to high winds, falling temperatures and blowing snow.
-The state Department of Transportation advised people not to travel.
 Forecasters said snow could fall as rapidly as 2 to 3 inches (5 to 8 centimeters) per hour.

-A blizzard warning was in effect through Saturday in California for higher elevations of the Sierra Nevada, where forecasters predicted several feet of snow, 60 mph (96 kph) gusts and wind chills as low as minus 40 degrees (minus 40 Celsius).
+A blizzard warning was in effect through Saturday in California for higher elevations of the Sierra Nevada, where predictions called for several feet of snow, 60 mph (96 kph) gusts and wind chills as low as minus 40 degrees (minus 40 Celsius).

 Electrical grids took a beating in the north as heavy ice and strong winds toppled power lines.
 In California, lines were fouled with tree branches and other debris.